Origin theories of Christopher Columbus: Crypto-Judaism

 A document suggests that Columbus belonged to a Marrano family from Majorcan origin.
 However the authenticity of the document hasn't been proved.
 The novelist Robert Graves argued: "his surname is still common in the island."

+An international study, initiated in 2001 and led by forensic scientist and professor at the University of Granada, José Antonio Lorente, claimed on October 12, 2024, that Christopher Columbus was of Sephardic Jewish origin by examining the DNA in bone fragments of his remains in Seville Cathedral, and matching them with Columbus' two sons buried in the same cathedral, stating that "Both in the 'Y' chromosome and in the mitochondrial chromosome of Ferdinand Columbus there are traits compatible with Jewish origin" and stating that he was likely born somewhere in the Crown of Aragon.
+However, the study has not been peer-reviewed, as is standard for scientific publishments and publications, and the data on which the conclusion is drawn has not been made available for review by other scientists.
+In response, many historians dismissed the claim, making reference to the abundance of available sources showing Columbus was from Genoa, Italy.

 Catalan

 Since the early 20th century, researchers have attempted to connect Columbus to the Catalan-speaking areas of Spain, usually based on linguistic evidence.
 The first to propose a birthplace under the Crown of Aragon was Peruvian historian Luis Ulloa in a book originally published in 1927 in French.
 Antonio Ballesteros Beretta, University of Madrid historian of America, said that Ulloa's "fiery imagination" had placed abstruse interpretations on court documents to support his thesis, had found no positive proof, and had dismissed as false any evidence supporting a Genoese origin.

 Throughout Columbus's life, he referred to himself as Christobal Colom; his contemporaries and family also referred to him as such.
 This is opposed to the Genoese translation "Cristoffa Corombo", or even the Italian "Cristoforo Colombo".
 It is possible that Colom is the shortened form of the Italian surname Colombo (which means "dove"), although his surname in Genoese would have been Corombo.
 Colom can also be a Portuguese, French, or Catalan name, and in the latter means "dove".

 Some more recent studies also state Columbus had Catalan origins, based on his handwriting, though these have been disputed.
 Charles J. Merrill, a specialist in medieval Catalan literature at Mount St. Mary's University, claims Columbus's handwriting is typical of a native Catalan, and his mistakes in Castilian are "most likely" transfer errors from Catalan, with examples such as "a todo arreo" (a tot arreu), "todo de un golpe" (tot d'un cop), "setcentas" (set-centes), "nombre" (instead of número), "al sol puesto" (el sol post).
 Merrill states that the Genoese Cristoforo Colombo was a modest wool carder and cheese merchant with no maritime training and whose age does not match the one of Columbus.
 Merrill's book Colom of Catalonia was published in 2008.